oneinfra/oneinfra/docs/DESIGN.md

 Private hypervisors is where the control plane components will run.
-These private hypervisors should have an interface inside a private network, only reachable by public hypervisors.
+These private hypervisors should have an interface inside a private network, only reachable by public hypervisors, and other private hypervisors.

 ## Cluster

-A cluster is the abstraction of a whole Kubernetes cluster.
+A cluster is the abstraction of a whole Kubernetes cluster -- with control plane and control plane ingresses.
 It has all the certificate authorities and shared information required by the different nodes that are part of the same cluster.

 ## Node

 A node represents a schedulable unit.
 A node belongs both to a cluster, and to an hypervisor.
-A cluster can (and will) have any number of nodes associated with it.

-Two types of nodes exist right now:
+Two types of nodes exist at the moment:

-* Control Plane
-  * Control Plane nodes are formed by:
+* Control Plane nodes, formed by:
   * An `etcd` instance
   * An `API server` instance
   * A `Controller Manager` instance
   * A `Scheduler` instance

-* Control Plane Ingress
-  * Control Plane ingress nodes are formed by:
+* Control Plane Ingress, formed by:
   * An `haproxy` instance, pointing to all control plane instances that are part of the same cluster.
   * (Soon) by a VPN server.

 In the future, it will be possible to scale Control Plane components in a fine grained way; you will be able to create more `API server`